santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/Introduction-to-ASA-TSG-Process.md

 #**2) ASA SME/SE Huddle for FRD case review and TSG**
 -  Discuss in ASA Daily Case Triage with SMEs and SEs for _Troubleshooting_ guidence
+   - Be prepared for this meeting by gathering details
+      - Ticket number
+      - Problem Statement
+      - ASC results
+      - JARVIS Logs
+      - TSG already performed

 -  Reach out to SME via Email or Teams

 #**3) Ask Questions for TSG in ASA Teams**